Bile Duct Cancer

 Surgery is the most common treatment for bile duct cancer.
-The type of surgery performed will depend on the stage of the cancer.
-For early stage cancers, surgery to remove the tumor may be all that is needed.
+The type of surgery performed will depend on the stage of cancer.
+For early-stage cancers, surgery to remove the tumor may be all that is needed.
 More advanced cancers may require a more extensive operation, such as a liver transplant or removal of part of the liver (hepatectomy)

 Radiation therapy uses high-energy beams to kill cancer cells.
 It can be used alone or combined with other treatments, such as surgery or chemotherapy.